 2. Start giving now

 It is common advice to first take care of yourself, and then give to others: just like on a plane they tell you to put on your oxygen mask before helping others in case of a disaster, so it is often said that you should first have enough for yourself before sharing.
-Don’t listen to this!
+Don't listen to this!
 Unless you are on a plane with falling oxygen levels and no mask, giving is not going to kill you.
 Giving is one of the most powerful healing acts you can perform and you always have something to give.
 We often think of giving as being about money, but we can give our time, our kindness, our listening, our words, our love.
-Giving is a powerful antidepressant: if you feel stuck in your career, unworthy, discouraged, lonely, or disconnected from others, start by giving – freely and by choice.
+Giving reconnects us to our sense of abundance: you can offer an orange or an apple to the friend who invites you over for dinner - try it and see how just a simple and inexpensive gift can pull you out of your sense of scarcity and into a more positive state.
+Giving can also be a powerful antidepressant: if you feel stuck in your career, unworthy, discouraged, lonely, or disconnected from others, start by giving - freely and by choice.

-If you feel stuck in a system that forces you to choose between money and doing what you love, or you hunger for deeper meaning, or have been unemployed for a while, give without any expectations of getting something back – not even gratitude or appreciation.
-You will find you are more free and powerful than you think.
+If you feel stuck in a system that forces you to choose between money and doing what you love, or you hunger for deeper meaning, or have been unemployed for a while, give without any expectations of getting something back - not even gratitude or appreciation.
+You will find you are far more free and powerful than you think.
 In fact, the more discouraged, down and worthless you feel in your career, the faster you should start giving.
-Remember, it can just be an act of kindness, like telling the postal worker who delivers your mail how you appreciate their service.
+Remember, it can just be an act of gratitude or kindness, like telling the postal worker who delivers your mail how you appreciate their service.
 Just remember to add the most important ingredient: freedom.
-To truly give, you have to choose to give freely, free from expectations of getting anything back, free from coercion, and free from feeling obligated or guilty.
+To truly give, you have to choose to give freely, free from expectations of getting anything back, free from coercion, and free from feeling obligated to or guilty if you don't.
 Have you ever given that way?
-Have you ever been given that way?
-Try now.
+Have you ever been given to that way?
+Try it.
 Choose to give something just because you want to give it.
 No strings attached.